dbt Core

 2. Process the Artifacts

-• The integration processes the uploaded artifacts to extract relevant information and adds the to Euno's data model.
+• The integration processes the uploaded artifacts to extract relevant information and adds the discovered resources to Euno's data model.

 Setting up Euno's dbt Core Integration